How Does Friction Affect The Motion Of Objects

 Comprehensive Overview

 At its heart, friction is a force that opposes motion.
 It’s not a fundamental force of nature like gravity or electromagnetism, but rather a consequence of these forces acting at the microscopic level.
-To truly grasp its influence, we must delve into its various forms and the underlying principles that govern it.
+To truly grasp its influence, we must dig into its various forms and the underlying principles that govern it.

 Types of Friction